 Grounding Electrode (Ground Rod) Info and Install Suggestions

-Next, you have to deliver that great low resistance path to ground to your home electrical system.
-When bonding the grounding electrode to the grounding electrode conductor (The wire going inside your house to the breaker box), there are of course options on how that is accomplished.
+Next, you must deliver that optimized low impedance path for Earth ground to your home electrical system.
+When bonding the grounding electrode to the grounding electrode conductor (The wire going inside your house to the breaker box), there are, of course, options on how that is accomplished.
 Since we probably don't want to be thinking about the house grounding all the time, I would suggest having the conductor exothermically welded (using thermite) to the electrode rather than clamping it.
-With most homes, the conductor is clamped onto the electrode with a bolt-on type connector, resulting in a fairly poor connection.
+The conductor is clamped onto the electrode with a bolt-on type connector with most homes, resulting in a potentially poor connection.
 In many instances, I'll bet this connection is loose or is at least somewhat compromised due to corrosion or oxidation.
-If that’s the case, there is significantly higher resistance to Earth ground, which means you are not cannot fully accessing that low resistance to earth ground at the grounding electrode.
-Once it's welded, it's there to stay and the resistance of the bond is extremely low.
+In that instance, there is a significantly higher impedance to Earth ground, regardless of the impedance between the electrode and Earth.
+Once it's welded, it's there to stay, and the impedance of the bond is extremely low.
 It's an old and common practice and should not be expensive to have done.

-By doing this, the system's electrical system will not be grounded nor will your house meet code.
+By doing this, the system's electrical system will not be grounded, nor will your house meet code.
 The safety ground of the electrical system MUST be connected to the neutral leg of the AC, which is the whole point of safety grounding.
 You can add a second grounding electrode near the audio system, but it absolutely MUST be connected back to the house grounding electrode to complete the circuit.
-But, this practice will probably do nothing but create potential to ground issues (a ground loop) and add more noise.
-What that means is, the audio system ground will have two paths back to the breaker box where it connects to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then from there to the breaker box.
-Each ground path will have a separate and UNEQUAL resistance value.
-The unequal resistance value between those two wires that connect to the same points means that current WILL flow to the safety ground.
+But, this practice will probably do nothing but create ground potential issues (a ground loop) and add more noise.
+In other words, the audio system ground will have two paths back to the breaker box where it connects to the neutral leg, one directly through the house and the other to the secondary grounding electrode and then from there to the breaker box.
+Each ground path will have a different and UNEQUAL impedance value.
+The unequal resistance value between those two ground paths that connect to the same point means that current WILL flow to the safety ground.
 That's unwanted noise.
-So don’t do it!